 Knowing that you plan to take a test is a great way to motivate yourself to learn faster.
-Try to regularly test yourself in little ways.
-If you’re learning from a textbook, take practice tests or complete the exercises at the end of each chapter.
-You can also play online games or take online tests.
+Try to regularly test yourself in little ways or even prepare for some bigger exams.

+- You can also play online games or take online tests.
 Online practice tests can be found in almost any language, including French, Spanish, Japanese and German.

 The ACTFL OPI test is popular in many language-learning circles and widely respected.
 It tests oral proficiency and provides a score that ranks your level anywhere from “Novice Low” to “Superior.”

 Some languages also have a standardized test specific to that language, such as the JLPT for Japanese or the HSK for Chinese.
 Ask teachers or professionals who know the language what tests they recommend.

 Who wouldn’t love to fly off to a country to learn a language?
 But if you can’t go traveling in real life, there’s no reason you can’t plan a trip.

 Virtual travel won’t get you a slice in a Roman pizzeria or a seat in a Munich beer garden but it’ll certainly engage you so well that you’ll want to learn as much about a culture—and language—as possible.
 And quickly, too!

 The key to this strategy is to investigate traveling options as if you were actually going to grab your passport and head to your dream location.